|The Buddha at Sarnath|

 Dancing With Life by Phillip Moffitt is an accessible yet profound and practical guide to how to actually live the 4 Noble Truths experientially, with clear “markers” for each step of working with them.
 The book is exceptionally well supported with study guides and other resources and is well worth savoring slowly, preferably as part of an intimate study and practice group with like-minded others.
 More info and a study guide here.

 Compassion and Emptiness in Early Buddhism by Bhikkhu Anālayo is a wonderful gateway into the Buddha’s own world of practice by perhaps the most eminent scholar-practitioner of Early Buddhism.
 All of Ven.
 Anālayo’s books are very highly recommended, and together they provide an unrivaled basis for experiencing the Dharma that is as close to listening to the Buddha as one can get.
-His books on satipaṭṭhāna are phenomenal, and his A Meditator's Life of the Buddha may be an even better first encounter with his writing, as it uses the key events of the Buddha's life to inspire us to truly walk in his footsteps.
+His books on satipaṭṭhāna (the 4 applications or "foundations" of mindfulness - especially his just-published Practice Guide with accompanying guided meditations) are phenomenal, and his A Meditator's Life of the Buddha may be an even better first encounter with his writing, as it uses the key events of the Buddha's life to inspire us to truly walk in his footsteps.

 The Mind Illuminated by Upasaka Culadasa is a landmark meditation manual that is in a league of its own for detailed, effective guidance to shamatha and vipashyana.
 It also dovetails perfectly with less detailed teachings on these practices from Trungpa Rinpoche, Alan Wallace and many other teachers in the Kagyü and Nyingma traditions.
 More information on Culadasa and invaluable free handouts can be found here.